Top 5 CRED Interview Questions For SDE Role

 Topics frequently covered:

-- Arrays, Strings, HashMaps, HashSets
+- Arrays, Strings, HashMaps, HashSets — foundational and always present

-- Trees and Graphs
+- Trees and Graphs — traversal and path-finding logic

-- Recursion and Dynamic Programming (medium level)
+- Recursion and Dynamic Programming — medium difficulty, not hard

 Round 3: Machine Coding (LLD)